unicode-org/icu4x/docs/tutorials/intro_interactive.md

-# Building an Interactive DateTime Picker with ICU4X
+# Building an Interactive Date Picker with ICU4X

 In this tutorial, you will learn how to build an end-to-end application using ICU4X to format a date and time with some default locales and additional locales loaded dynamically.